marait123/trivia_app/backend/README.md

 - status 200

-GET '/categories/<id>/questions'
+GET '/categories/{id}/questions'
-- Fetches questions from the database the belong to category with id=<id>
+- Fetches questions from the database the belong to category with id={id}
 - Request Arguments:
-    - <id> = the id of the category the questions belong to
+    - {id} = the id of the category the questions belong to
 - Query Arguments:
     -page = the page number
 - Request Body: